open-neuroscience-foundation/neuroscience-landscape/README.md

-> How much do we know about the brain?
+> What do we know about the brain?
 > What are the key labs?
-> Which companies work on this?
+> What are the key companies?
-> What software is being used?
+> What software is used?

 Here you may find good entrypoints to answer these questions